learn-co-curriculum/dsc-convolutional-neural-networks-codealong/README.md

     There are 90 images without santa in the test set

-## Use a densely connected network as a baseline.
+## Use a densely connected network as a baseline

 Now that we've sorted our data, we can easily use Keras' module with image-processing tools.
 Let's import the necessary libraries below.